EventStore/documentation/docs/cloud/automation/terraform.md

 # Terraform provider

-Event Store Cloud provider for Terraform is available in the public [provider registry][terraform registry].
+Kurrent Cloud provider for Terraform is available in the public [provider registry][terraform registry].

 Provider documentation is available there as well, on the [Documentation tab](https://registry.terraform.io/providers/EventStore/eventstorecloud/latest/docs).